Getting Into AI, With a Human in the Loop

 I write for clients — website content, punchy blurbs, blog posts.

-Last year, I started using AI on client work when it made sense and the client was on board.
+Last year I started using AI on client work when it made sense and the client was on board.
 It felt inevitable.
-It was faster.
-Sometimes even better.
+Faster.
+Sometimes better.
 Sometimes absolutely not.
-Still, it took time — teaching the tool the client’s voice, refining it, reining it in when it got a little too… AI.
+Either way, it took time — teaching the tool the client's voice, refining it, reining it in when it got a little too… AI.

 Writing for clients is like building their websites.
-It’s focused.
-It’s contained.
+Focused.
+Contained.
 It has rails.

 Writing for myself doesn’t.

 The middle was the sweet spot.
 Faster turnaround.
-A clean, tight piece.
+Clean and tight.
 It sounded like me.
 It sounded like the voice I had in mind.

 Then came the “fuck all” moment.